lanl/hippynn/docs/source/examples/hyperopt.rst

 Hyperparameter optimization with Ax and Ray
 ===========================================

-Here is an example on how you can perform hyperparameter optimization sequentially (with Ax) or parallelly (with Ax and Ray).
+Here is an example of how you can perform hyperparameter optimization sequentially (with Ax) or in parallel (with Ax and Ray).

 Prerequisites
 -------------